Miragaia/PROJECT3_TAI/README.md

 ## Frequency File

-//write this better later

-We craeted a bash script **generate_signatures.sh** that converts the inital audio files in .wav format to .freqs format and stores them in the database folder.
+We created a bash script **generate_signatures.sh** that converts the inital audio files in .wav format to .freqs format and stores them in the database folder.

 # Test Queries